silver13/CG023/INSTALL.md

 ```
 openocd -f /usr/share/openocd/scripts/interface/stlink-v2.cfg -f /usr/share/openocd/scripts/target/stm32f0x.cfg -c init -c "reset halt" -c "flash write_image erase cg023 0x08000000" -c "verify_image cg023 0x08000000" -c "reset run" -c shutdown
 ```

+#Size

+The firmware compiled by gcc seems about 40% larger, presumably due to the libs used by gcc.
+This means it may be over 16K in some cases.
+Some options can be disabled to reduce size, mainly headless and the flip sequencer.
+Of couse, the acro only build is a lot smaller, and should always fit.